 - Highly fragranced products are another irritant for sensitive skin.
 Even if you don’t normally have sensitive skin, the winter ravages can make it more so.
 Avoid them wherever possible.

 - Harsh products and facials are probably best left until spring – your skin deserves to be nurtured and nourished when the environment is doing its best to ruin it.
 Avoid products with alcohol in, strong peels and harsh toners, opting instead for gentle products.

 Invest in a regular good nourishing winter facial and use gentle products that help lock in moisture and keep your skin healthy.
 That way, when spring arrives, you won’t have to go into repair mode!

 Ana Villegas, a highly sought after licensed esthetician, specializes in Advanced anti-aging/corrective skin care treatments and designer waxing.
-She owns Skin Care by Ana, a boutique skincare studio located in Chino Hills, CA. She has helped 100s of women and men achieve total skin transformations by pairing top-of-the-line products with innovative techniques in her treatment room.
+She owns Skin Care by Ana, a boutique skincare studio located in Corona, CA. She has helped 100s of women and men achieve total skin transformations by pairing top-of-the-line products with innovative techniques in her treatment room.